onozaty/maildir-cleaner/README.md

   maildir-cleaner archive [flags]

 Flags:
   -d, --dir string                   User maildir path.
   -a, --age int                      The number of age days to be archived.
                                      If you specify 10, mail that has been in the mailbox for more than 10 days since its arrival will be archived.
-      --archive-folder string    Archive folder name. (default "Archived") --archive-pattern string   Archive pattern. can be specified: keep, year, month (default "keep") -h, --help                     help for archive
+      --archive-folder string        Archive folder name. (default "Archived") --archive-pattern string       Archive pattern. can be specified: keep, year, month (default "keep") --exclude-folder stringArray   The name of the folder to exclude.
+  -h, --help                         help for archive
 ```

 There are three types of `--archive-pattern`.